vexandmore/Whitespace/README.md

 This is a [Whitespace](https://esolangs.org/wiki/Whitespace) interpreter in Python.
 Currently, Whitespace 0.3 instructions are not implemented; will be done soon.
-Written as a personal exercise in Python project structures, unit testing, and (soon TM) assembly code generation.
+Written as a personal exercise in Python project structures, unit testing, and (in progress) assembly code generation.

 Python 3.10+ required for the type hints.